 Contrary to popular belief, Formentera is ideal for families looking to escape the craziness of Ibiza.
 Think whitewashed beaches, aquamarine water, bohemian markets and some of the best food in the Ibiza area.
 It’s the kind of place you’ll find your mind wandering back to on those grey, drizzly winter days.

 If we haven’t managed to convince you already, we’ve figured out the best way to spend a week in Formentera and we’re ready to relay everything back to you.
-Our week itinerary is broken down to suit all, so buckle up and happy reading!
+Our week itinerary is broken down to suit everyone, so buckle up and enjoy reading!

 When to Visit?